 You can do this by either removing the SD card and connecting it to your computer using an SD card reader, or by connecting your camera directly to the computer as a storage device.
 Connecting your camera to the computer as a storage device allows recovery software to access the SD card, even though it’s still inside your camera.

-Once your SD card is connected to your computer, you can then make use of SD card recovery software to scan and recover the files that were lost or deleted.
+Once your SD card is connected to your computer, you can then make use of SD card recovery software to scan and recover the files that were lost or deleted from the SD card.

 Keep Your Files Safe

 SD cards do a great job at storing your files, but they’re not perfect.
 They’re still susceptible to physical damage and corruption, and either of these can happen at any moment.
 Because of that, it’s good to make sure that you’re taking care of the files you store so that in the event of file loss, you’re prepared.

 - Backup important media files – Instead of keeping your media files on an SD card exclusively, you can make copies and store them on other media like an external hard drive, or even cloud-based storage like Google Drive or Dropbox.